poproshaikin/deltabase-c/deltabase/README.md

 - `.c <db_name>`: connect/attach database
 - `.q`: quit

 All other input is treated as SQL.
+If you need the TCP mode, run `server.exe` instead of the CLI binary.

 ## SQL Support (Current)